 In the column marked IUse%, you shouldn’t generally see high numbers and you most definitely shouldn’t see 100%.
 If none of your disks are showing high numbers than you’re not about to run out of inodes.
 However, if this is your problem then do read on to learn how to deal with the situation.

 Unless you’re dealing with a very large number of tiny files, the default number of inodes should be more than enough for most use cases.
-That default depends on your Linux distribution and filesystem, but for the very common Ext3 and Ext4 filesystems it is typically one inode per 16 KiB of disk space.
-Practically, that means that as long as your average filesize is larger than 16 KiB, you will run out of disk space before you run out of inodes.
+That default depends on your Linux distribution and filesystem, but for the very common Ext3 and Ext4 filesystems it’s typically one inode per 16 KiB of disk space.
+Practically, that means that as long as your average file size is larger than 16 KiB, you will run out of disk space before you run out of inodes.

-Since the number of inodes scales with the size of the disk, but the number of files a given program creates usually doesn’t, you are more likely to run into the inode limit on a smaller filesystem.
-If you have a small virtual private server with a 20 GiB disk, you also have a limit of about 1,3 million files and directories.
+Since the number of inodes scales with the size of the disk, but the number of files a given program creates usually don’t, you are more likely to run into the inode limit on a smaller filesystem.
+If you’ve a small virtual private server with a 20 GiB disk, you also have a limit of about 1,3 million files and directories.
 That can get uncomfortably tight when combined with e.g. mod_disk_cache module in the Apache webserver.
-Moving up to a 200 GiB disk would also increase the number of inodes available tenfold, though paying extra for disk space you’re not really using does not feel right.
+Moving up to a 200 GiB disk would also increase the number of inodes available tenfold, though paying extra for disk space you’re not using doesn’t feel right.

-If it’s actually not a misbehaving system that is using up all your inodes but actually valuable user or system data; then you need to make other arrangement to store said data.
-If you have a lot of available space left on the drive, but no inodes; you can consider converting (that means backup!) the filesystem to a filesystem that doesn’t reserve a fixed amount of inodes, like XFS, JFS, BTRFS or even ZFS.
+If it’s not a misbehaving system that’s using up all your inodes but valuable user or system data; then you need to make other arrangements to store said data.
+If you’ve a lot of available space left on the drive, but no inodes; you can consider converting (that means backup!) the filesystem to a filesystem that doesn’t reserve a fixed amount of inodes, like XFS, JFS, BTRFS or even ZFS.
 Alternatively, you can reformat the disk and assign more of the disk to maintain the inodes table, using the